Link

 Approaching other teams

-Always be ready to switch to a more synchronous communication, like a Zoom call, if you sense misunderstandings.
-Likewise, you can switch to a more asynchronous method if the communication is proceeding flawlessly, so you can both improve efficiency.
+Always be ready to switch to a more synchronous communication, like a Google Meet call, if you sense misunderstandings.
+Likewise, you can switch to a more asynchronous method if the communication is proceeding flawlessly or requires more space than Slack allows, so you can both improve efficiency.

 Always remember: communication happens between people so try and imagine how would you react if you were the receiver of the request.